coshx/stewie/Android.md

 #### Do not use enums

-Enums are almost 3x eager in memory than static fields.
-You should use those ones instead, even if for integers.
+Enums are almost 3x eager in memory than static constants.
+You should use them instead, even if for integers (cf. internal implementation of `Intent`).

 #### Use static methods (if possible)

 Static calls may be 3x faster than classic ones.
 Use them as much as possible, especially when you need no fields or context (e.g. helpers).

-#### Use `float` instead of `double`
+#### Prefer integers than floats

-Double uses 2x more space than float.
-What are you still using them?
+Floating point is about 2x slower than integer on Android-powered devices.
+However, there is no difference between `float` and `double`.

 ## Resources

 ### Indentation

-Indentation should be **4 soft spaces**.
+Indentation should be **4 spaces (no tabs)**.

 ```xml
 <LinearLayout